Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA

-\begin{lemma} Let $M$ be an indecomposable $R$-module which is finite projective over $A$ and such that $kM$ is indecomposable over $kR$.
-If $M$ has a graded lift then this lift is unique up to a graded $\bar R$-module isomorphism and up to a shift of the grading. \end{lemma}
+\begin{proof} The existence of the graded lifts is proved in \cite[cor.~4,5]{MO}.
+They are unique up to isomorphisms because, by \cite[lem.~2.5.3]{BGS}, the graded lift of an indecomposable object of $k\bfC$ is unique up to a graded $\bar A$-module isomorphism and up to a shift of the grading. \end{proof}

-\begin{proof} If $A=k$ a proof is given in \cite[lem.~2.5.3]{BGS}.
-For the general case it is enough to check that $\End_R(M)$ is a local ring.
-This is obvious, because, since $M$ is finite projective over $A$, an element $x\in\End_R(M)$ is invertible if and only if is reduction to $k$ is invertible in $\End_{kR}(kM)$ by the Nakayama lemma. \end{proof}

-Assume that \eqref{reduction} holds.
-Objects of $\Irr(\bfC)$ have graded lifts which are pure of degree 0.
-Objects of $\Proj(\bfC)$ have graded lifts such that the projection to their top is homogeneous of degree 0.
-Objects of $\Delta(\bfC)$ have graded lifts such that the projection from their projective cover is homogeneous of degree 0.
-The proof is the same as in the case where $A$ is a field, see e.g., \cite[cor.~4]{MO}.
-Finally, objects of $\Tilt(\bfC)$ have graded lifts such that the inclusion of the highest standard object is homogeneous of degree 0.
-The proof is the same as in the case where $A$ is a field, see e.g., \cite[cor.~5]{MO}, using the construction of tilting modules in \cite[prop.~4.26]{Ro} instead of Ringel's construction in \cite{Ri}.
-The gradings above are called the {\it natural gradings}.
-Note that the natural grading commutes with the reduction to $k$.